-The RAC, owned by The Carlyle Group, has 7 million customers and over 1,750 patrols, dealing with 2.5 million breakdowns every year.
+The RAC is owned by CVC Capital Partners and GIC Private Limited, has more than 12.7m UK personal and business members and over 1,750 patrols, dealing with 2.5 million breakdowns every year.

-Green Flag, who are part of the RBS Group, has over 5 million members and employs a network of local contractors to handle breakdowns.
+Green Flag, which is part of the Direct Line Group, has over 5 million members and employs a network of local contractors to handle breakdowns.

-The AA, meanwhile, deals with 3.5 million broken down cars a year.
+The AA, meanwhile, deals with 3.5 million broken-down cars a year.
 They don’t say precisely how many patrols they have but claim that “no other breakdown provider has as many dedicated patrols.”
-They also have 15 million members, which makes them the largest car breakdown service provider by a huge margin.
+They also have 14 million members, which makes them the largest car breakdown service provider by a huge margin.

 Do you want to cover the car or the driver?